Standards of the Schwarz Vulpes Companion Dog

 Shoulders: The shoulders should be slightly sloping, without any tendency to looseness of shoulders.
 The shoulders lie close to the body.

 Forelegs: The leg bones are straight to the pasterns, which are medium to long and bent only slightly.
-The black coloring may extend upward from the pads into the leg and even up into the chest.
+The black coloring extends upward from the pads into the leg and even up into the chest.
 When trotting, the forelegs should come together in the middle of the body, making tracks within tracks on the ground.
+White gloves are not a fault.

 Front Feet: The feet are cat like with well-arched toes.
-The pads on the bottom of the feet are black as well as thick and tough.
+The pads on the bottom of the feet are black.
 They should have black toenails.
+Extra points are given to the black gloved dogs.
+All of these dogs will have front dew claws.

-The Schwarz Vulpes Dog's rear assembly is muscular.
-Viewed from the rear, the legs are straight and parallel.
+The Schwarz Vulpes Dog's rear assembly, viewed from the rear, the legs are straight and parallel.
 Viewed from the side, the thighs are fairly long.
 His stifles are moderately bent.
-His hocks should be set wide enough apart to put a closed fist in between.
+His hocks should be set wide enough apart as to never hit one another.

-Hind Feet: cat like with long toes, well-arched pads.
+Hind Feet: cat like with long toes and arched pads.
 He is sure footed even when stalking.
 The pads of the feet are always dark in pigmentation and well padded.
 The imprints when running may be placed on top of the others.

 Serious Faults: Rear legs too close together